jaschac/nginx-resolution-tree/README.md

  - Installing, configuring and deploying Ngnix.
  - Guaranteeing the remote servers are ready to listen to the given ports.

+## Reference
+The `nginx-resolution-tree` package is split into the following modules, each presenting a class named after it: `nrt`, `listen`, `server_name`, and `location`.

+#### Location
+This module defines the `Location` class, which represent an Nginx's location block and its properties.
+Multiple location blocks can be present within the same server block, but they must be unique.
+Each instance of the `Location` class is identified by its name.
+The name of a location must start and end with a forward slash, with the unique exception of the root location, which is represented by a single forward slash.

+A `Location` is associated to a list of containers, referred to as `alias`.
+For an Nginx configuration file to be valid, multiple containers must not redefine the same location within the same server block.

 ## Setup
 @TODO